lebinary/competitive-programming/leetcode/3563/problem.md

 Return the lexicographically smallest string that can be obtained after performing the operations optimally.

 Note: Consider the alphabet as circular, thus 'a' and 'z' are consecutive.

+**Thinking process**
+Can we dvide and conquer this problem?
+  - No, counter example:
+    Input: s = "abccde"
+    Output: "ab"

+    But if divided and conquer in the middle, then:
+      "abc" -> "a"
+      "cde" -> "c"

+      combine result give "ac", which is not "ab"

+Therefore, need to bruteforce each character